davebshow/goblin/docs/app.rst

 ===================================================

-The :py:class:`Goblin<goblin.app.Goblin>` object generally supports the same configuration options as :py:class:`Cluster<goblin.driver.Cluster>`.
+The :py:class:`Goblin<goblin.app.Goblin>` object generally supports the same configuration options as :py:class:`Cluster<aiogremlin.driver.cluster.Cluster>`.
 Please see the :doc:`driver docs</driver>` for a complete list of configuration parameters.

 The :py:class:`Goblin<goblin.app.Goblin>` object should be created using the